 Latest Plumber Reviews

-When looking for a plumber the number of choices can be overwhelming.
+When looking for a local plumber the number of choices can be overwhelming.
 This is where Plentific comes in, giving you a list of the best tradespeople in your local area that offer the exact services and skills you require.
-You can also gain protection for your project with the Plentific Guarantee by hiring a 'verified' Pro.
+Each and every job booked via Plentific will also be covered by the Plentific Guarantee.

 A plumber’s role can range from fixing a leaky tap to maintaining a boiler, so the thing to remember is to be specific about what you need.
 Know as much about the job as you can.
 You do not need to know everything (that's one of the reasons you need a professional, after all), but have as much of an idea as possible of what the job at hand requires.

-What do you need to know about finding a plumber?
+What do you need to know about finding a local plumber?

 Plumbing is a job that covers several different services.
 Is your task related to water plumbing or sanitation?
 Drainage or gas?
 Make sure you know what your problem is before you look for a plumber.
 They may be able to offer you advice on other work that needs doing, or even point out areas where you could save money.

 If you are working with other tradespeople or an architect, it is likely that they will have a local plumber they can recommend.
 If not, take special care in examining a plumber’s references and credentials, and be sure to compare prices to avoid being overcharged.
 For long term projects, this will be someone you will need to have a trusting professional relationship with: no matter how confident they seem, make sure they can back up their confidence with experience and referrals.
 There are also a number of organisations that tradespeople can join to show their level of expertise, such as the Association of Plumbing & Heating Contractors.This may sound obvious, but also ensure that the plumber you choose is fully licensed, meaning that they are registered with a local authority.
 A quick cash in hand deal may seem appealing, but remember the risks involved and play it safe.